-Augmented reality merges the real and digital worlds by superimposing virtual information onto everyday objects.
+Augmented reality merges the real and digital worlds by superimposing virtual information onto everyday objects in environmental real-time.
 AR technology aims to blur the line between virtual presence and real existence.
-It has potential applications in numerous areas, including medicine, education and the military.
-Augmented reality has not only arrived, but is here to stay.
-By crossing verticals and providing new opportunities that have not existed before, the technology will soon hold a significant place in our daily lives.
+It has potential applications in numerous areas, including medicine, navigation, gaming, entertainment, education and the military.
+Augmented reality is a new user experience that traverses space and time where the information about the surrounding real world of the user becomes interactive and digitally manipulable.

 Despite the fast growth of e-commerce, physical retail is expected to retain over 90% of the total market for most of this decade.
 However, the future of shopping is ripe for disruptions with payments, sharing economy and mobile-first customer engagement.
 These have deep impact on the retailers’ core operations like supply-chain management, merchandising and cataloguing.

-Financial services are beginning to reap the benefits of digital finance marketplaces for serving the under-banked segments.
-Maturity in data analytics and machine learning is ripe for bringing new efficiencies through automated investing and customized insurance, apart from enhancing abilities of detecting frauds by ever growing adversaries.
+Financial services are beginning to reap the scale benefits of decentralizing transaction processing and trust re-defined for the Internet era through the application to technology platforms like blockchain and mobile.
+These trends are creating efficient financial marketplaces and new products to serve under-blanked consumer segments.
+Maturity in data analytics and machine learning is ripe for bringing new efficiencies through high levels of automation, enhanced abilities to assess individual risk, and detecting fraud by ever growing adversaries.

 ADVISORS & INVESTORS